IIIF/training/iiif-online-workshop/day-three/edit-a-manifest/README.md

 }
 ```

-In this example JSON each of the rows is called a key value pair where the key is on the left and the value is on the right.
+In this example JSON, each of the rows is called a key value pair where the key is on the left and the value is on the right.
 For example the key 'name' has the value 'Glen'.
 Note that each key value pair has a `,` at the end apart from the last key value pair which doesn't.
 The `{}` brackets means this is a JSON Object with keys and values.

 The following example denoted by `[]` (Square brackets) is for a list of items: